pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 # Trigger & Action

-[Trigger and action](https://zapier.com/how-it-works) are the key concepts in zapier.
+[Trigger and action](https://zapier.com/how-it-works) are the key concepts in Zapier.

-TiDB Cloud App on zapier provides the following triggers and actions
+TiDB Cloud App on Zapier provides the following triggers and actions:

 Triggers